web-dave/blog/remote-setup.md

 ## Microphone

 To find a good mic was a bit harder.
 My requirements: It must be a USB mic because I want to use it in the hotel room and at home.
-My first mic I bought was a [Marantz Pod Pack 1](https://www.amazon.de/Marantz-Professional-Pod-Pack-USB-Kondensatormikrofon/dp/B01GHUA3XA) wich was great, when I forgot it at home when I wanted to do a AMA during traveling I bought a [Rode NT-USB](https://www.thomann.de/de/rode_nt_usb.htm) and I love it.
+My first mic I bought was a [Marantz Pod Pack 1](https://www.amazon.de/Marantz-Professional-Pod-Pack-USB-Kondensatormikrofon/dp/B01GHUA3XA) which was great, when I forgot it at home when I wanted to do a AMA during traveling I bought a [Rode NT-USB](https://www.thomann.de/de/rode_nt_usb.htm) and I love it.
 I keeped the mounting arm of the maranz and mounted it on my monitor arm, so it is decoupled from my desk and from all the vibrations I produce while typing.
 While traveling, I use the Rode with the small tripod the ship mic.

 ## Streaming software